coderbunker/docker/README.md

 # Run ./run-development.sh
-This shellscript is used to run the image that was build.
+This shellscript is used to run the image that was built.
-...